kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

+Walk through
+# Finite automta
+- Reducing a DFA to automata, remember that that when ripping out a state, to look at all the possibilities for each of the other states.
+# Parsers
+## top-down parsers
+- Remember when doing follow of a non-terminal, and the non-terminal right after this non-terminal is nullable, then we add the first(`what is after the non-terminal`).
+If we reach the end of the production, then we also have to add the follow of the left-hand-side non-terminal.
+    - **DONT FORGET** when using `JsMachine` for the parser, to keep an eye out for the missing `$`, I.e it is there, so the follow of fx `S` still contains `$`.

 # Finite Automota, regular expressions and closed under certain operations
 ## Take an extra look at
 - reducing an NFA to a regular expression